Municipal Incorporation Process for Okanagan Falls

 Okanagan Falls is located within the traditional territory of the Syilx (Okanagan) People – represented in the immediate area by the Osoyoos Indian Band, who have lived in and cared for this area for thousands of years.

-The Province is considering a dual English and nqilxʷcən/nsyilxcən name for the municipality – one that retains “Okanagan Falls” as part of the name and recognizes the area’s shared history and future.
+The Province considered a dual English and nqilxʷcən/nsyilxcən name for the municipality – one that retains “Okanagan Falls” as part of the name and recognizes the area’s shared history and future.
 There are many examples of provincial parks with dual names (like ȽÁU,WELṈEW̱/John Dean Park in southern Vancouver Island).

 Boundaries and services